Introduction

 1. Interoperability: Establish a common protocol that enables AI agents from different vendors and platforms to communicate and work together efficiently.

-2. Security: Ensure secure interactions between agents by implementing robust authentication, authorization, and encryption mechanisms.
+2. Security: Ensure secure interactions between agents through robust authentication, authorization, and encryption mechanisms.

-3. Scalability: Design a scalable architecture that optimally leverages the underlying cloud-native stack and can support a growing number of agents and interactions without compromising performance.
+3. Scalability: Design a scalable architecture that leverages the cloud-native stack optiomally, supporting a growing number of agents and interactions without compromising performance.

 4. Standardization: Develop standardized data models and schemas to ensure consistent data representation and validation across the ecosystem.